GIOH 2026

 Oral Presentation (Virtual)

-K.M.Yacob Kunnathazhath, Speaker at Infectious Diseases Conferences
+Jamshed Hashim, Speaker at Infectious Disease Conferences

 Poster Presentation (Virtual)